Skip to main content

 UTF-8Recommended for all filesUniversal support, handles all special characters

-ISO-8859-1Western European languagesGerman umlauts (ä, ö, ü), French accents
+ISO-8859-1Western European languagesGerman umlauts (ä, ö, ü), French accents (Latin-1)

-Windows-1251Cyrillic charactersUkrainian, Bulgarian
+Windows-1251Cyrillic charactersUkrainian, Bulgarian, Russian

 tip